N2-Sys/OmniWindow/README.md

 We use the new-tcp-connections as an example to show the workflow and the time breakdown of OmniWindow (i.e., Exp#4 in our paper).

+In this experiment, we will run OmniWindow the switch and the controller.
+We will inject trace into the network by each sub-window, and manually trigger sub-window switching on the controller.
+The data will be collected to the controller, and abnormalies will be detected.
+Some information of the collected data and detected abnormalies will be shown for testing.

 1. **Terminal 1**: Run the switch program on the **switch**:

     ```sh
     # Make sure you are at the ${OmniWindow_DIR}/build/ directory on the switch.
     ./apps/new-tcp-connections-tumbling-switch.sh